 Presentation: Unique Deployment Challenges for mobile video in the Enterprise

 Deploying mobile video presents many challenges that are unique to enterprise environments.
 Enabling the bring-your-own-device trend complicates matters further.
 This session will address the major considerations for deploying mobile video in the enterprise, including encoding video for mobile devices, choosing the correct servers, and delivering to multiple devices and players, including HTML5.
 The final challenge discussed is networking, as enterprises need to determine if users are going to access the video over the enterprise Wi-Fi network or the public cellular network.

 Moderator: Andy Howard, Founder & Managing Director, Howard & Associates

 Panel: The Business Case for Video in the Enterprise

 Some of the benefits of video—such as meeting face-to-face over long distances—are well understood.
 But how do you built the right business case to deploy video for a single application or multiple applications?
 How do you create robust support across the business for rolling out and scaling video applications?
 This session will provide examples and ideas for applying the right model to your organization.

-Moderator: Mark Sherwood, Senior Director, Unified Communications and Video Services IT, CiscoPresenter: Eric Hards, Manager, Digital Media and Streaming, Lockheed MartinPresenter: William Beazley, Executive Director, Society of Piping Engineers and DesignersPresenter: Michael Kada, CEO, QuantumVerse
+Moderator: Mark Sherwood, Senior Director, Unified Communications and Video Services IT, CiscoPresenter: Eric Hards, Manager, Enterprise Digital Media, Lockheed MartinPresenter: William Beazley, Executive Director, Society of Piping Engineers and DesignersPresenter: Michael Kada, CEO, QuantumVerse

 4:00 pm - 5:00 pm